 The Devialet Gemini II True Wireless are premium noise cancelling buds.
 They're the successor of the Devialet Gemini I True Wireless, adding an active wind reduction feature to help reduce the impact of this noise on vocal quality and redesigning the carrying case.
 More updated features include Bluetooth 5.2 support, multi-device pairing, and fast-pair.
 You can even pick up these buds with 24-karat gold detailing; this edition is made in partnership with the Paris Opera, but as you may guess, all that extra bling increases their already high price point.

 The Devialet Gemini 2 are decent for neutral sound.
-They have a fairly neutral sound out of the box, although our left and right drivers display some mismatch in the bass and mid ranges.
-The effect is somewhat minor and may be unique to our unit.
-Still, mixes have adequate bass and warmth, while vocals and instruments are clear and natural.
+They have a bass-heavy sound out of the box that favors low-end sounds, like booming kicks and 808s in the mix.
+This over-emphasis extends into the mid-range somewhat, adding warmth to bass guitars and timpani.
+Still, the mid-range is quite balanced, meaning vocals and instruments are clear and natural.
+The treble response also complies very well with our target, ensuring the upper harmonics of vocals sound natural.
 Since they're in-ear headphones, they don't create a very wide or spacious soundstage.

 The Devialet Gemini 2 are great for commute and travel.
 These comfortable buds have an ANC system that's well-suited for blocking a low rumble of bus and plane engines.
 That said, with ANC on, they only last under five hours, which may not be enough to get you from point A to B without a recharge.
 Luckily, their carrying case holds over four extra charges if needed.